juliemoynat/stop-gifs/stop-gifs-bookmarklet.md

-#Bookmarklet to stop all GIFs in a webpage
+# Bookmarklet to stop all GIFs in a webpage

-Minified JavaScript code taken from the ["Stopping GIF Animation Programmatically" Stackoverflow subject](https://stackoverflow.com/questions/3688460/stopping-gif-animation-programmatically#answer-4276742)
+Minified JavaScript code taken from the ["Stopping GIF Animation Programmatically" Stack Overflow subject](https://stackoverflow.com/questions/3688460/stopping-gif-animation-programmatically#answer-4276742)

 1. Copy this code and create a new empty bookmark in your web browser.
 2. Paste this code in the "address" field.